Why Does My Dog Rush the Door? Understanding & Stopping Door Dashing

 Instead of Fighting the Emotion, Acknowledge It:

-Create a 'Door Routine' - Give them a job that answers their 'What's happening?' question
+Create a 'Door Routine' - Give them a job that answers their 'What's happening?' question (Refer to this blog to teach a 'wait' skill)

 Ask them to sit on their mat while you gather keys